anydotcrypto/docs.any.sender/docs/echoRecipe/README.md

 ## Second run - success!
 Now that the user has been topped up let's run the echo script again, this time it should be successful.
 After running the script and getting a successful result, we'll open the script and walk through it line by line, explaining what any.sender is doing and how to communicate with it.

+Run the echo script again, inserting the same values as the first run:
 ```
 node ./echoRecipe.js --jsonRpc=<value> --privKey=<value> --msg=<value>
 ```
-you should get a result that looks something like:
+this time you should get a result that looks something like:

 ```
 Current balance: 609999999993928805